PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-11 09:25:17
+Last updated: 2024-04-11 09:26:32
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder